solid-contrib/specification-tests/README.md

 #### `getAclUrl()`
 Get the ACL URL for this resource.
 * Returns a string.

+#### `findStorage()`
+Get the storage root for this resource by working up the path hierarchy looking for the `pim:Storage` link header.
+* Returns a new SolidResource representing the storage root or null if it could not be found or is not accessible to the user.

+#### `hasStorageType()`
+Does this resource have the `pim:Storage` link header identifying it as a storage-type container.
+* Returns a boolean.

 #### `getAccessDatasetBuilder(owner)`
 There are currently 2 access control implementations supported by the test harness: